Special loan programs

 - Often offer low-cost, streamlined refinance options and additional protections if you have trouble paying your mortgage later on

-- Do not require monthly mortgage insurance premiums, but usually require an at closing
+- Do not require monthly mortgage insurance premiums, but usually require an upfront fee at closing

 - Are available with low or even zero down payments, but may be more expensive than conventional loans if you have significant down payment funds and good credit